-If you’re looking for a snow fix, but don’t want to travel far, you’re in luck!
-There are several great places for snow near Los Angeles that offer snow tubing, skiing, and snowboarding all without setting foot on an airplane.
-In our ultimate guide to the best places for snow near Los Angeles, we’ll explore some of the best places to go for a winter wonderland experience as well as some tips to make the most of your snow day.
+Luckily, there are several great places for snow near Los Angeles that offer snow play and activities of all kinds.
+In our ultimate guide to the best places for snow near Los Angeles, we’ll explore some of the best spots to visit for a winter wonderland experience, as well as some tips to make the most of your snow day.
 So put on your coat and boots, and let’s go explore some of the best snow spots near LA!

 Before we get started, here’s some frequently asked questions about snow in Los Angeles

 When does it snow in Los Angeles?

 The snow season in Los Angeles usually runs from early December to March, but the snowfall varies greatly each year.
 The best time to go skiing or snowboarding is typically when there is a storm system in the area, as this will ensure that there is enough snow on the ground.

 If you are heading to the snow, be sure to read our post on Top 5 Tips for Planning a Trip to the Local Mountains From the South Bay.